Names of Korea: Han

-Around the time of Gojoseon's fall, various chiefdoms in southern Korea grouped into confederacies, collectively called the Samhan.
-Han is a native Korean root for "leader" or "great", as in maripgan ("king", archaic), hanabi ("grandfather", archaic), and Hanbat ("Great Field", archaic name for Daejeon).
+Around the time of Gojoseon's fall, various chiefdoms in southern Korea grouped into confederacies, individually known as Mahan, Jinhan, and Byeonhan, and collectively referred to as the Samhan.
+While it cannot be stated conclusively, this Han is believed to have originated from a native Korean root word.
+That word may have carried the meaning "leader" or "great", as seen in related words maripgan ("king", archaic), hanabi ("grandfather", archaic), and Hanbat ("Great Field", an archaic name for Daejeon).

-Han was transliterated in Chinese records as 韓 (hán) (한), 幹 (gàn) (간), 刊 (kān) (간), and 干 (gān) (간).
+Han was variously transliterated in Chinese records as 韓 (hán) (한), 幹 (gàn) (간), 刊 (kān) (간), and 干 (gān) (간).
 The Korean name Han is etymologically disconnected from both the Chinese state 韓; hán, despite sharing the same Chinese character, and the Han (漢; hàn) dynasty along with the associated ethnicity.

 Beginning in the 7th century, the name "Samhan" became synonymous with the Three Kingdoms of Korea.
 According to the Samguk sagi and Samguk yusa, Silla implemented a national policy, "Samhan Unification", to integrate Baekje and Goguryeo refugees.
 In 1982, a memorial stone dating back to 686 was discovered in Cheongju with an inscription: "The Three Han were unified and the domain was expanded."
 During the Later Silla period, the concepts of Samhan as the ancient confederacies and the Three Kingdoms of Korea were merged.
 In a letter to an imperial tutor of the Tang dynasty, Ch'oe Ch'i-wŏn equated Byeonhan to Baekje, Jinhan to Silla, and Mahan to Goguryeo.
 By the Goryeo period, Samhan became a common name to refer to all of Korea.
 In his Ten Mandates to his descendants, Wang Geon declared that he had unified the Three Han (Samhan), referring to the Three Kingdoms of Korea.
 Samhan continued to be a common name for Korea during the Joseon period and was widely referenced in the Annals of the Joseon Dynasty.

 In China, the Three Kingdoms of Korea were collectively called Samhan since the beginning of the 7th century.
 The use of the name Samhan to indicate the Three Kingdoms of Korea was widespread in the Tang dynasty.
 Goguryeo was alternately called Mahan by the Tang dynasty, as evidenced by a Tang document that called Goguryeo generals "Mahan leaders" in 645.
 In 651, Emperor Gaozong of Tang sent a message to the king of Baekje referring to the Three Kingdoms of Korea as Samhan.
 Epitaphs of the Tang dynasty, including those belonging to Baekje, Goguryeo, and Silla refugees and migrants, called the Three Kingdoms of Korea "Samhan", especially Goguryeo.
 For example, the epitaph of Go Hyeon, a Tang dynasty general of Goguryeo origin who died in 690, calls him a "Liaodong Samhan man".
 The History of Liao equates Byeonhan to Silla, Jinhan to Buyeo, and Mahan to Goguryeo.

 The "Han" in the names of the Korean Empire, Daehan Jeguk, and the Republic of Korea (South Korea), Daehanminguk or Hanguk, are named in reference to the Three Kingdoms of Korea, not the ancient confederacies in the southern Korean Peninsula.